rupalisingh/Grocery-Price_Comparison-between-Amazon-and-Dmart---Automation/README.md

 # Grocery Price_Comparison between Amazon and Dmart

-This is a javascript project, to compare the item prices b/w 2 webistes and add the item in the cart of website with best price.
+This is a javascript Automation project, to compare the item prices b/w 2 webistes and add the item in the cart of website with best price.

 What it does?
 1) Sign in - both the websites